a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

         </li>
         <li>
             <p><strong>Line 80: </strong>The range of valid values for the <code>page</code> parameter is any positive integer.
 However, the <code>per_page</code> parameter must have an upper bound since the point of employing pagination is to prevent the API from becoming sluggish due to sending/receiving a large amount of data.</p>
-            <p>Flask-RESTPlus includes a pre-built type (<a href="https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.inputs.int_range"><code>flask_restplus.inputs.int_range</code></a>) that will restrict values to a customizable range of integers, but I think it makes more sense for the page size to be a fixed set of choices.</p>
+            <p>Flask-RESTPlus includes a pre-built type (<a href="https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.inputs.int_range" target="_blank"><code>flask_restplus.inputs.int_range</code></a>) that will restrict values to a range of integers.
+This would allow the client to request any number of items per page, but I think it makes more sense to restrict the page size to a small, fixed set of choices.</p>
-            <p>The list provided to the <code>choices</code> keyword defines the set of valid values.
+            <p>The list provided to the <code>choices</code> keyword defines the set of allowable values.
 This has an additional benefit &mdash; on the Swagger UI page, the input form for <code>per_page</code> will render a select element containing the list of choices.</p>
         </li>
     </ul>
 </div>